genular/pandora/README.md

 #### Reinstalling PANDORA

-To ensure a clean reinstallation of PANDORA, follow these steps to remove the existing Docker container, images, and volumes associated with PANDORA.
+To ensure a clean re-installation of PANDORA, follow these steps to remove the existing Docker container, images, and volumes associated with PANDORA.
 This process will remove all data and settings related to the previous PANDORA installation.

 Identify Your Docker Entities
 Identify the names or IDs of your PANDORA container(s), volume(s), and image(s).